Resources for Homelessness (EMBARK)

 On Campus Resources

-- Panther's Pantry.
-The pantry is operated by the Nutrition Student Network in the Department of Nutrition, Byrdine F. Lewis School of Nursing and Health Professions.
+- Panther's Pantry: The pantry is operated by the Nutrition Student Network in the Department of Nutrition, Byrdine F. Lewis School of Nursing and Health Professions.
 The pantry aims to reduce short term food insecurity for students experiencing the stress of financial constraints.
-Please check out the Panther's Pantry on Facebook for location and hours of operation.
+Please check out the Panther's Pantry for location and hours of operation.

-- Counseling and Testing Center.
-This office provides individual counseling sessions, group counseling, couples counseling and mind-body services free of charge to enrolled Georgia State University students.
-The Counseling and Testing Center is located at 75 Piedmont Ave.
+- Counseling Center: This office provides individual counseling sessions, group counseling, couples counseling and mind-body services free of charge to enrolled Georgia State University students.
+The Counseling Center is located at 75 Piedmont Ave.
 (Citizen’s Trust Building), Suite 200A, and can be reached at 404-413-1640.

-- Student Health Clinic.
-Clinical services are provided to currently enrolled students by experienced healthcare providers who provide triage, evaluation and treatment of medical problems, and physical exams.
+- Student Health Clinic: Clinical services are provided to currently enrolled students by experienced healthcare providers who provide triage, evaluation, treatment of medical problems and physical exams.
 Same day appointments are available for urgent care needs.
 The Student Health Clinic is located at 141 Piedmont, Suite D, and can be reached at 404-413-1953.

 Off Campus Resources

 - Central Outreach and Advocacy Center: This center provides a myriad of supportive services such as homelessness verification, food assistance, referrals for medical assistance and job readiness.

 - United Way of Greater Atlanta: United Way of Greater Atlanta’s 2-1-1 Contact Center connects you with community-based resources for housing, food, financial needs and more.